Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 Do I need full coverage on a leased car?

 Yes, full coverage is essentially always required on a leased vehicle.
-This includes liability insurance at higher-than-state-minimum limits, plus both collision and comprehensive coverage.
+This includes liability insurance at higher-than-state-minimum limits (typically 100/300/50 or higher), plus both collision and comprehensive coverage.
 Lease agreements are legally binding contracts, and the coverage requirements within them are non-negotiable.
 Carrying only state-minimum liability on a leased car puts you in immediate breach of your lease.
 See our full breakdown of what full coverage car insurance includes for more details.

 Does gap insurance come with a car lease?

-In most cases, gap insurance is not automatically included with your lease — it typically must be purchased separately.
-Many leases require gap coverage but do not provide it for free.
-Always review your lease contract carefully or contact your leasing company directly before assuming you're covered.
-If gap coverage is not included, purchasing it through your auto insurer is the most cost-effective option, usually running just $20–$100 per year versus $400–$1,000 through a dealership.
+Gap insurance is not automatically included with every lease — it depends on your specific lessor and contract.
+Some dealerships and leasing companies bundle gap coverage into the lease terms, while others require you to purchase it separately.
+Always review your lease agreement carefully or contact your leasing company directly before assuming you're covered.
+If gap coverage is not included, purchasing it through your auto insurer is the most cost-effective option, typically adding just $20–$100 per year versus $500–$1,000 through a dealership.

 How much liability coverage is required for a leased car?